 Of those four places, I’ve stayed in Kata, Karon, and the Old Town.
 I’m not as big a fan of beaches so my favorite was the Old Town.
 It has the most interesting food on the island and is similar in look and feel to Penang in Malaysia.
 Keep in mind that it isn’t as easy (or as cheap) to get around in Phuket, so it’s important to choose an area that’s right for you.

 Listed below is a brief description of the most popular areas to stay in Phuket, along with a color-coded map to help you better understand where each of these areas are.
+Click on the link for an interactive version of the map.
 (Please note that marked areas are approximations only)

 ORANGE – Kata